+The health of your soil is the source of abundant, nutrient rich food.
 We understand our bodies need plenty of fresh air, healthy food, and hydration with water, but do we know what soil requires?
 If we become a friend of the soil, by getting to know the texture, smell, colour, moisture level and the optimal depth we can grow our best fruit and vegetables.

 You may ask these questions:

 - What do we mean by soil structure?

 - What is the best potting mix for a wicking bed?

 - What is soil biology and why is it important?

 - What does a rich organic potting mix look and feel like?

 - What balance of potting mix, organic matter/compost is required?